 Google Forms to Slack integration: send form responses to the right channel

-- 30 free responses / month
+- Free for 30 responses / month

 Connect a Google Form to Slack in minutes